BORN: Adelaide, Australia

 After graduation from The University of Queensland, Ellis worked for Queensland Corrective Services Commission as a community corrections officer - case-managing probationers and parolees.
 Thereafter, she started a private practice in the western suburbs of Brisbane serving mostly women going through divorce and re-partnering.

 In 2000, Ellis and her husband divorced and she moved to Maleny in the Sunshine Coast area for three years and then back to Brisbane's eastern suburb, Bulimba.
-At that time, Ellis returned to her artistic origins, started an interior design business, then a scarf design business and also developed her ability to paint still life subjects in oil paint.
+At that time, Ellis returned to her artistic origins, started an interior design business, then a scarf design business and developed her ability to paint still life subjects in oil paint.
 In 2019 she completed a graduate diploma in business.
 She also published a book of relationship advice, "Compatibility: 8 Pillars of Lasting Love"[1] in 2019.

 Back to England

 In 2019, Valerie Ellis moved back to the UK, 30 years after leaving as a teenager.
 She moved to the Surrey town of Leatherhead and then Weybridge, establishing a studio dedicated to developing an art practice.
-In 2020, the painting "Beauty and Determination" was selected into the ING Discerning Eye exhibition for that year by celebrity art-collector Beverley Knight.
+In 2020, the painting "Beauty and Determination" was selected into the ING Discerning Eye exhibition by celebrity art-collector Beverley Knight.
 This success reflected a focus on painting portraiture after which Ellis developed an interest in post impressionist and abstract art from the 1930's - 1970's.

 In 2021, the "Touch Me" collection of abstract expressionist oil paintings (painted in 2020) went on display at Espacio Gallery in Shoreditch, London.
 The show was attended by the London Art Critic, Tabish Khan, the author of the Salterton Arts Review, Erin Caswell of Christies Auction House and a director of a prominent London gallery who acquired one of her charcoal drawings.
 In 2021, the "First Impressions" series of works on paper debuted at The Other Art Fair presented by Saatchi Art in The Truman Brewery on Brick Lane.
 This series of framed pastels and charcoals were symbolic representations of people wounded by their childhood - pieces of paper crumpled and then smoothed with charcoal-covered hands to represent the way childhood treatment effects people for the rest of their lives - "a topography of hurt".
 The First Impressions series was the first really explicit combination of Valerie Ellis' career in art and career in psychology.
+In 2022, the paper series 'Spread Too Thin' was exhibited in London.
+Paper pulp was spread in various experimental ways to represent the current cost-of-living crisis.

 Influences & Style